sstoeckl/crypto2/README.md

 # Update

+Since version 1.4.4 a new function `crypto_listings()` was introduced that retrieves new/latest/historical listings and listing information at CMC.
+Additionally some aspects of the other functions have been reworked.
+We noticed that `finalWait = TRUE` does not seem to be necessary at the moment, as well as `sleep` can be set to ‘0’ seconds.
+If you experience strange behavior this might be due to the the api sending back strange (old) results.
+In this case let `sleep = 60` (the default) and `finalWait = TRUE` (the default).

 Since version 1.4.0 the package has been reworked to retrieve as many assets as possible with one api call, as there is a new “feature” introduced by CMC to send back the initially requested data for each api